aatuh/recsys/docs/env_reference.md

 **`RECSYS_BUILD_TIME`** — Populates `/version.build_time` (UTC ISO-8601).
 Optional; defaults to process start time if not provided.

 Supplying both makes `/version` output—and therefore determinism/quality evidence—traceable to a single build without digging through CI logs.

+---

+## Related docs

+- `docs/configuration.md` – conceptual explanation of how these knobs fit into the ranking pipeline.
+- `docs/api_reference.md` – request/response schemas and where overrides live in API payloads.
+- `docs/rules_runbook.md` – how overrides interact with rules and incident workflows.
+- `docs/simulations_and_guardrails.md` – how to run simulations and guardrail checks for profile changes.
+- `docs/analysis_scripts_reference.md` – which script manages each profile or env change.